 Cultural Competency

-As demographics in American schools shift, training teachers and administrators to be culturally competent is critical to creating safe learning environments where every student can succeed.
+To construct an equitable school climate that represents the diverse demographics of American students, training teachers and administrators to be culturally competent is critical to creating safe learning environments where every student can succeed.

 “In an equitable classroom environment, students of all backgrounds (e.g., race, nationality, gender) have the same opportunities to learn and develop their knowledge.
 To create an equitable learning environment, educators must be culturally competent and possess the ability to communicate and work effectively across cultural lines.”

-TVirginia is for Learners website for Cultural CompetenceA culturally competent school promotes equity at the institutional, personal, and instructional level.
+The Virginia Department of Education outlines the characteristics of a culturally responsive school on its Virginia is for Learners website for Cultural Competence.
+A culturally competent school promotes equity at the institutional, personal, and instructional level.
 The policies and procedures of the institution are intentionally designed to reflect the beliefs and practices of not just the dominant culture, but of the whole community.
 Each person in the school has a clear understanding of his or her own cultural norms and bias and is able to work outside of those norms to build positive relationships with others.
 For instructional purposes, cultural competency means that teachers include varying perspectives in their daily lesson plans.
 Diversity is celebrated as strength.
 Teachers have access to resources, materials, activities, and strategies to enrich the curriculum and make it accessible to students from varying backgrounds.
 Teachers are trained in equitable classroom management strategies that allow them to adapt instructional approaches, be sensitive to how others deal with conflict, be able to state their expectations in a variety of ways, and focus on the positive aspect of a diverse world.
 Hanover Research provides an overview of a culturally competent environment, some guidelines for creating that environment, and a tool for measuring culturally competent classrooms in Closing the Gap: Creating Equity in Education.
+In 2021, the Virginia Senate Bill 1196 added a section numbered § 22.1-298.7.
+Teachers and other licensed school board employees; cultural competency training:

+Each school board shall adopt and implement policies that require each teacher and any other school board employee holding a license issued by the Board to complete cultural competency training, in accordance with guidance issued by the Board, at least every two years.

+That no later than December 31, 2021, the Board of Education shall issue guidance that establishes minimum standards for the cultural competency training required pursuant to § 22.1-298.7 of the Code of Virginia, as created by this act.

+That each school board employee who is required to complete a cultural competency training pursuant to § 22.1-298.7 of the Code of Virginia, as created by this act, shall complete at least one such training no later than the beginning of the 2022–2023 school year.

 Family Engagement

 Involving families in the overall mission and goals of the school is an important component of creating a school climate that is safe and supportive.
 “Effective partnerships draw on the talents, strengths, and capacity of the school community to enhance the learning environment for all students and address the barriers to family engagement.”
 Link: The School Discipline Consensus Report provides a broad range of research on family engagement strategies that focus on the following goals: